y9vad9/rsocket-kotlin-router/README.md

 You can refer to [full example](router-test/src/jvmTest/kotlin/com/y9vad9/rsocket/router/test/RouterTest.kt).

 ## Implementation
-To implement this library, you should define next:
+To implement this library, you should define the following:
 ```kotlin
 repositories {
     maven("https://maven.y9vad9.com")